thindil/nimalyzer/CONTRIBUTING.md

 ### Coding standard

-The project follows the default coding standards for [Nim](https://nim-lang.org/docs/nep1.html), with additional extensions:
+The project follows the default coding standard for [Nim](https://nim-lang.org/docs/nep1.html), with additional extensions:

 * All calls to subprograms must use named parameters.
 * All subprograms must have pragmas: `raises` and `tags`.
-* All subprograms should have pragma: `gcSafe`, unless they depends on unsafe subprograms.
 * Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main procedure of the program can't raise any exception.